uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

 -------------------------------
 Table types in |dal_short_name|
 -------------------------------
-|dal_short_name| defines a set of classes, each class implements a table contact
+|dal_short_name| defines a set of classes, each class implements a table contract
 with a specific set of metadata values (see :ref:`Metadata API` for details):

 .. list-table::